Boikiy/deployom/README.md

 About DeployOM
 ========

-DeployOM is framework for custom operation management and automation tools.
+DeployOM is framework for customized Service Operation Management and Automation Tools.

 Features of DeployOM project:
  * Multi Release Configuration